-These OATMEAL CREAM PIE BARS are an adult version of a childhood favorite.
-They’re a tasty dream come true perfect for showing your loved ones on Valentine’s Day just how special they are.
-Layer of homemade marshmallow cream icing sandwiched between two perfectly chewy oatmeal cookies, all in bar form!
+These Homemade Oatmeal Cream Pies are an adult version of a childhood favorite!
+They’re a tasty dream come true, and they’re perfect for showing your loved ones just how special they are on Valentine’s Day.
+These Oatmeal Cream Pie Bars have a layer of homemade marshmallow cream icing sandwiched between two perfectly chewy oatmeal cookies, all in bar form!
 OBSESSED!

 As a kid, one of my very favorite indulgences were Oatmeal Cream Pies.
-Something about those soft cookies holding in that decadent marshmallow cream…something I would crave time and time again!
-As an adult, I think its so fun to find out hoe to make those childhood favorites in homemade versions…and they’re typically always better than I even remember them.
+Something about those soft oatmeal cookies holding in that decadent marshmallow cream.
+I would crave this special flavor mixture time and time again!
+As an adult, I think its so fun to learn how to make homemade oatmeal cream pies in place of the original.
+To be honest, this version is even better than I remember them.

 Mom helped me perfect this amazing recipe for Oatmeal Cream Pie Bars and I couldn’t be more excited.
 The cookies are the perfect consistency…chewy but substantial enough to keep their form.
 The cream is TO DIE FOR and I cannot be trusted alone with a bowl.
 I cannot wait for you to try these goodies or to make them for your sweetheart this Valentine’s Day!

-I gotta be honest…I made fun of Pat this Christmas because of all the cookies he could request…he requested oatmeal cookies.
+I gotta be honest…I made fun of Pat this Christmas because of all the cookies he could request, he requested oatmeal cookies.
 I was like EXCUSE ME?!
-That’s what you pick?
+You chose OATMEAL cookies?
 There are so many amazing options and you pick OATMEAL!?
-Wellllll…my Mom was up to the challenge and made him the most amazing Oatmeal Cookies on the face of the Earth…and I think I ended up eating more of them than Pat did.
+Well…my Mom was up to the challenge and made him the most amazing Oatmeal Cookies on the face of the Earth, and I think I ended up eating more of them than Pat did.

-Once I got over that snobby attitude, I knew that I would love love these Oatmeal Cream Pie Bars.
+Once I got over that snobby attitude, I knew that I would love these delicious Homemade Oatmeal Cream Pies.
 I wasn’t wrong.
-Mom made them absolutely impeccable and I’m so proud for you to try these.
-Adult version of a childhood staple.
-A must make.
+Mom made them absolutely impeccable and I’m so excited for you to try these.
+An adult version of a childhood staple is always a must-try!

-I recommend cutting these while frozen and keeping them in the fridge in a sealed container after that.
-They’re great served room temperature, but they can get a little messy.
+I recommend cutting your homemade oatmeal cream pies while they’re frozen.
+Keep them in the fridge in a sealed container after that.
+They’re SO GOOD when served at room temperature, but they can get a little messy with all that cream.
 I prefer them cold and with a bit more structure.
-SO DELICIOUS.
-I am so obsessed, it’s hard to put into words.
+They are SO DELICIOUS either way.
+I am so obsessed with these oatmeal cream pie bars, it’s hard to put into words.

 - 1 teaspoon vanilla extract